Copyright Tony Mooney and others.

 If you are an ex-apprentice you are free to copy any material for your own use.
 For commercial use please contact the webmaster

 Whenever Apprentices get-together there’s usually talk of our dealings with the Teddy Boys but nothing clear emerges as to what went on.
 We all know there was trouble and that Apprentices and Teddy Boys fought on the beach but there’s no clear picture.
-The following extracts from The Locking Review and a No 1 Radio School website give a little more detail.
+The following extracts from the Royal Air Force Locking No 1 Radio School website and The Locking Review give a little more detail.

 The Locking Apprentice Incident: